Administrative Services (3211P)

 - Information Technology

-Administrative Services provides department-wide direction and administrative support in the areas of human resources, fiscal, contracts and purchasing, and information technology.
+Administrative Services provides department-wide direction and administrative support in the areas of fiscal services/budget oversight, training/background investigation, quality assurance, payroll/personnel, contract/procurement, safety equipment, facilities, ergonomics, and social media communication.
 The primary functions of Administrative Services are to provide staff with the resources necessary to carry out the Department’s mission and ensure that department operations are both efficient and effective.

-Percent of Customer Survey Respondents Rating Services as Good or Better Decreasing
+Percent of Customer Survey Respondents Rating Services as Very Satisfied or Satisfied

-The Administrative Services Division continues to deliver services throughout the department through fiscal, payroll, and information technology support.
+The Administrative Services Division continues to deliver services exceptional services throughout the department while undertaking internal infrastructure changes.
 The Department's budget has been and will continue to be a challenge for the Department, which relies heavily on the County's general fund and capped State revenues with designated purposes.
 It is very important to maximize resources in order to maintain the core services, but also meet expanded service needs.
-Probation leadership has made efforts to control costs and slowly built up reserves.
+Probation leadership has made efforts to control costs and has successfully built up stable reserves.

 Percent of Outcome and Efficiency Goals and Benchmarks

-The department met 86% of its performance goals at the end of the fiscal year.
-The department will be evaluating its prorgrams in the coming years to ensure that performance measures are met.
+The department met 64% of its performance goals at the end of the fiscal year.
+The department will be evaluating its programs in the coming years to ensure that performance measures are met.

 Percent of Employee Performance Evaluations Completed Annually